 Learning in the Making: Live! invites guest hosts of color on as equal and valued partners and collaborators, so that they can tell their stories and showcase the amazing things they are making and doing!
 This is because youth of color deserve to see engineers, scientists, mathematicians, artists, creators, and makers of color!
 In this series, we interview our guest hosts to learn a little bit more about them.

 Maker Ed chats with Ariel Marchante Ortiz, guest host on Learning in the Making: Storytelling and a museum educator, who believes strongly in community-driven innovation through access to technology.

 Maker Ed: Tell us a bit more about yourself.

-Ariel: I’m a white passing afro-nuyorican girl on the west coast, among other things.
+Ariel: I’m a light afro-nuyorican educator on the west coast, among other things.
 I went to a few different high schools but spent most of my time at an upper middle class high school in a very affluent community.
 In spite of what many would consider a massive head start it was still hard, if not impossible (for me), to make things work.

 A good deal of my approach to education comes from the realization that privilege in a white community isn’t actually empowerment.
 A lot of what I do and how I choose to focus on my students is based around empowerment and agency rather than closing the “achievement gap.”
 My hope is not to align students’ sense of self worth with the goals of a system that seeks to harm them but with the communities with whom they share their values and dreams.